MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 1. Now, add  the other actions that you want.
 When you're done, select **Save**.

 > [!NOTE]
-> Although the **Initialize variable** action has a `variable` section that's structured as an array, the action can create only one variable at a time.
+> Although the **Initialize variable** action has a `variable` section structured as an array, the action can create only one variable at a time.
 Each new variable requires an individual **Initialize variable** action.

-Here are examples for some other variable types.
+Here are examples of other variable types:

 *String variable*